Mai Halt railway station

-Mai Halt railway station is a halt railway station on the Patna–Gaya line under Danapur railway division of the East Central Railway zone.
+Mai Halt railway station (station code: IAM), is a halt railway station on the Patna–Gaya line under Danapur railway division of the East Central Railway zone.
 The station is situated at Mai in Jehanabad district in the Indian state of Bihar.

 History

-Gaya was connected to Patna in 1900 by East Indian Railway Company by Patna–Gaya line.
-The Gaya to Jahanabad was electrified in 2002–2003.
+The Patna-Gaya line connected Gaya and Patna in 1900 under the supervision of the East Indian Railway Company.
+The line between Gaya and Jahanabad was electrified in 2002–2003.
 Electrification of the Patna–Gaya line was completed in 2003.